google-cloudsearch/connector-sdk/csv/README.md

 The Google Cloud Search CSV connector works with any comma-separated values (CSV) file, that is a delimited text file that uses a comma to separate values.

-Before running the CSV connector, you should review [access control list options](https://developers.google.com/cloud-search/docs/guides/csv-connector#9_specify_access_control_list_acl_options).
+Before running the CSV connector, you should review the [access control list options](https://developers.google.com/cloud-search/docs/guides/csv-connector#9_specify_access_control_list_acl_options).

 ## Build instructions